-11.3 We follow the principles of effective record keeping with information being kept confidential and stored securely.
+11.4 We follow the principles of effective record keeping with information being kept confidential and stored securely.
 Our records include a clear and comprehensive summary of the concern, details of how the concern was followed up and resolved.
 We record any action taken, decisions reached and the outcome.

-11.4 We make a record of a concern, suspicion or allegation at the time of or as soon as possible after the event.
+11.5 We make a record of a concern, suspicion or allegation at the time of or as soon as possible after the event.
 Any member of staff receiving a disclosure of abuse from a child or young person, or noticing signs or symptoms of possible abuse in a child or young person, will make a written record within the hour recording the disclosure using the child's own words, what was said or seen and the location both of the abuse and the disclosure.
 Dates and times of events should be recorded as accurately as possible, together with a note of when the record was made.

-11.5 A record is made of any visible marks or injuries to a child that give cause for concern, this will also be completed on a body map.
-The child should not be examined intimately or pictures taken of any injuries/marks (unless requested by statutory services).
+11.6A record is made of any visible marks or injuries to a child that give cause for concern, this will also be completed on a body map.
+The child should not be examined intimately, or pictures taken of any injuries/marks (unless requested by statutory services).

-11.6 All records will be signed and dated clearly with the name of the signatory clearly printed.
+11.7 All records will be signed and dated clearly with the name of the signatory clearly printed.

-11.7 When a child has made a disclosure, the member of staff/volunteer will:
+11.8 When a child has made a disclosure, the member of staff/volunteer will:

-- Make brief notes as soon as possible after the conversation using the appropriate form utilised by the school. - Not destroy the original notes in case they are needed by a court - Record the date, time, place and any noticeable non-verbal behaviour and the words used by the child

-- Record statements and observations rather than interpretations or assumptions - Distinguish fact from opinion
+- Make brief notes as soon as possible after the conversation using the appropriate form utilised by the school. - Not destroy the original notes in case they are needed by a court - Record the date, time, place and any noticeable non-verbal behaviour and the words used by the child - Record statements and observations rather than interpretations or assumptions - Distinguish fact from opinion

-11.8 Children should NOT and will NOT be asked to make a written statement themselves or to sign any records.
+11.9 Children should NOT and will NOT be asked to make a written statement themselves or to sign any records.

-11.9 All records of a child protection nature (handwritten or typed) are given to the DSP before the end of the working day.
+11.10 All records of a child protection nature (handwritten or typed) are given to the DSL (or for online records a digital alert) before the end of the working day.
 These should be filed in individual pupil files in Chronological order and a Chronology of significant events should be maintained at the front of the file.

-11.10 No copies should be retained by the member of staff or volunteer
+11.11 No copies will be retained by the member of staff or volunteer

-11.11 The Designated Senior Person will ensure that all safeguarding records are managed in accordance with Data Protection Act 2018 and transferred in accordance with the Education (Pupil Information) (England) Regulations 2005.
+11.12 The Designated Safeguarding Lead will ensure that all safeguarding records are managed in accordance with Data Protection Act 2018 and transferred in accordance with the Education (Pupil Information) (England) Regulations 2005.

-11.12 we will ensure that when a child moves on to a new school/educational provision that their child protection file is transferred to the new school as soon as possible.
-Files will be securely transferred and a confirmation receipt will be obtained.
+11.13 We will ensure that when a child moves on to a new educational provision that their child protection file is transferred to the new school or college as soon as possible.
+This will be within 5 days for an in-year transfer or within the first 5 days of the start of a new term as this will allow the new school or college to have support in place for when the child/young person arrives.
+Files will be securely transferred and confirmation of receipt will be obtained.
+The safeguarding file will be transferred separately from the main pupil file.